accelazh/accelazh.github.io/_posts/2015-07-31-Build-Linux-Kernel-and-Live-Debugging.md

 gdb -x gdbinit vmlinux
 ```

 But this debug on boot way didn't work for me.
 My gdb keep stucking and timeout.
 I guess this is because of kgdb io driver staff, see [here](https://www.kernel.org/pub/linux/kernel/people/jwessel/kdb/kgdbwait.html).
+There are also working guide to [build custom centos kernel](https://wiki.centos.org/HowTos/Custom_Kernel).

-### Debug VM using Virtualbox or VMware Debug Support
+## Debug VM using Virtualbox or VMware Debug Support

 Both Virtualbox and VMware provide native debugging support, just like qemu provides `-s -S` for gdb.